 Children can bring school bags and rucksacks to school with their belongings.
 We provide a plastic holder for reading books and book carriers carrying the school logo are available by order through school if required.

-School meals are cooked on the premises and represent good value for money at £2.20 a day (£11 per week).
+School meals are cooked on the premises and represent good value for money at £2.30 a day (£11.50 per week).
 Please make payments using our School Money system.
 Alternatively, send dinner money each Monday morning in an envelope with your child’s name, class and the amount clearly marked.
 Payment can also be made by cheque, either weekly or termly in advance.
 Cheques should be made payable to Derbyshire County Council.
 If you are in receipt of income support your child will be eligible for free school meals.
 All children in Reception, Year One and Year Two are entitled to a school meal without charge.
 Please ask the Head teacher or School Secretary for a form.
 Most children have school meals but you may send a packed lunch for your child if you prefer.
 Please do not send glass containers, hot or fizzy drinks.

-The children are looked after by five midday supervisors whilst eating and in the playground.
+The children are looked after by midday supervisors whilst eating and in the playground.
 We expect the children’s manners and behaviour to be just as good during lunch times as it is during lesson times.

 In order for your child to make satisfactory educational progress, it is important that she/he attends school regularly and arrives on time.
 Please advise the school on the morning of the first day of absence either in writing or by telephone if your child is absent for any reason.
 If your child is ill during the night it is often wiser to keep them at home the following day than to risk passing on infection to other children.
 Children are permitted time off for hospital and dental appointments.
 Please send a note to your child’s teacher beforehand giving details of the arrangements.